 There are countless varieties of insects.
 Many of these bugs, are harmful to pumpkin plants and fruit.
 In addition, insects are carriers of bacteria and fungus disease spores, transmitting them from plant to plant.
 Controlling these "bad boys" can save you troubles with plant disease down the road.

-Many of us(this author included) prefer organic gardening and minimal use of chemicals and sprays.
-After all, one of the reasons we garden ,is we want to control the chemicals we are exposed to.
+Many of us(this author included) prefer organic gardening nethods, and a minimal use of chemicals and sprays.
+After all, one of the reasons we garden, is to control and to minimize the amount of chemicals we are exposed to.
 However, sometimes you just have to apply chemicals.
 The backyard gardener who is growing just a few pumpkins, may opt not to use insect sprays.
 The risk is insects will destroy the plant prematurely, and the size of the fruit will not reach it's potential.